telerik/blazor-docs/components/grid/export/events.md

 ### For Excel Export

-* `Columns` - `List<GridExcelExportColumn>` - a collection of all exportable columns in the Grid (the columns that have a defined `Field` and are visible).
+* `Columns` - `List<GridExcelExportColumn>` - a collection of all exportable columns in the Grid.
+These are all visible `GridColumn` instances.
 You can customize the following attributes of the Grid column before exporting it into Excel:

     * `Width` - define the width of the column **in pixels**.
     * `Title` - define the column title to be shown in the Excel file header.
     * `NumberFormat` - provide an Excel-compatible number/date format
     * `Field` - set the data bound field of the column.

-To export a hidden (the Visible attribute set to `false`) column you can manually define an instance of the `GridExcelExportColumn` in the handler for the `OnBeforeExport` event and add that column to the `args.Columns` collection.
+To export a column that has its `Visible` parameter set to `false`, you can manually define an instance of the `GridExcelExportColumn` in the handler for the `OnBeforeExport` event and add that column to the `args.Columns` collection.

 * `Data` - `IEnumerable<object>` - assign a custom collection of data to be exported to Excel, [for example only the selected items in the Grid]({%slug grid-kb-export-selected-rows%}).